Myslik/csharp-ember-handlebars/README.md

 ```

 The above shows the basic registration of templates, but going forward you might want to add this functionality
 as part of your application's build process including this functionality directly into the `BundleConfig` class.
+Refer to
+Example Web API project.

+__Note:__ To run the Web API Sample, open the Package Manager Console and execute `PM> Update-Database` to create and
+populate the database.

 ## Built-in IBundleTransform Implementation
 This library now has a built-in implementation of `IBundleTransform` which can be used directly in ASP.NET MVC's